Smilax rotundifolia

 Smilax rotundifolia, also known as roundleaf greenbrier or common greenbrier, or bamboo vine in parts of the South, is a woody vine native to the southeastern and eastern United States and eastern Canada.
 It is a common and conspicuous part of the natural forest ecosystems in much of its native range.
 The leaves are glossy green, petioled, alternate, and circular to heart-shaped.
 They are generally 5–13 cm long.
 Common greenbrier climbs other plants using green tendrils growing out of the petioles.

 The stems are rounded and green and are armed with sharp spines.
 The flowers are greenish white, and are produced from April to August.
 The fruit is a bluish black berry that ripens in September.

 Cultivation and uses

-Almost all parts of Smilax rotundifolia are edible.
 The young shoots of common greenbrier are reported to be excellent when cooked like asparagus.
 The young leaves and tendrils can be prepared like spinach or added directly to salads.
 Being familiar with eating Smilax is common in the South Carolina Lowcountry, where Smilax is often called 'chaineybriar.'
 The roots have a natural gelling agent in them that can be extracted and used as a thickening agent.